 Schools – what were they like?: useful set of picture resources from a school site.

-How to cite this piece: Smith, Mark K. (2001) ‘Ragged schools and the development of youth work and informal education’, the encyclopaedia of informal education. [http://infed.org/mobi/ragged-schools-a…formal-education/.
+How to cite this piece: Smith, Mark K. (2001) ‘Ragged schools and the development of youth work and informal education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/ragged-schools-a…formal-education/.
 Retrieved: insert date].

 © Mark K. Smith 2001.
 Updated June 2019.